15 Awesome Things to Do in Reefton

 1. Mountain bike the Lookout and Zigzag Track (2h30mins loop)

 Of course, going to a lookout is nothing new in New Zealand, but when there’s the option to ride down a mountain bike track then that makes it all the better!
 The Lookout Track is a steady gradient up to a cellphone tower opening that just happens to have amazing views over Reefton and its surrounding mountains.
 Whether you come up here by foot or by bike, we suggest you make this the first thing you do in town to really give you perspective.
 From the Lookout follow the 4×4 tracks to the signposted Zigzag Track for a varied rocky and gravel descent back into Reefton town.
 Find out more at Mountain Biking in Reefton.

-Location: Start from Reefton on State Highway 7 to Greymouth for a few hundred metres then turn up Soldiers Road where the Lookout Track is signposted on the left hand side.
+Location: Start from Reefton on State Highway 7 to Greymouth for a few hundred metres then turn up Soldiers Road where the Lookout Track is signposted on the left-hand side.
 You will return back into town.

 2. Hang out with the Bearded Miners

-A cheap activity to do in Reefton is visit The Bearded Miners.
-Entry by donation allows you to check out the relics of Reefton’s mining days, while chatting to a “bearded miner” about the different rocks, precious metals and gold found in the area.
+A cheap activity to do in Reefton is to visit The Bearded Miners.
+Entry by donation allows you to check out the relics of Reefton’s mining days while chatting to a “bearded miner” about the different rocks, precious metals and gold found in the area.
 Find out what rocks to look out for on your next hike to find a precious stone.
 Plus, they’ll show you how to pan for gold!
 This is an as authentic Kiwi experience as you can get!